Brodrick Stigall is a first year PhD student in the Humans and Technology Lab (www.hatlab.org) at Clemson University.

 A site of poetry yours truly and classmates from middle and high school.
 Though I could modernize this site, I wrote it in PURE HTML, using no page builders or special editors.
 Just me and NotePad.
 Occasionally I throw a new poem on there.

 M.U.G.E.N. is a engine for creating your own fighting game.
 I spent several years in high school and college working on a project I had to realize my "Dream" of a fun Dragonball Z game.
 M.U.G.E.N. gave me my first experience writing code for something other than a website, and ultimately led to my decision to pursue Computer Science.
-I am pretty famous in the M.U.G.E.N community for this project.
+I am quite famous in the M.U.G.E.N community for this project.
 This site is also pure HTML made completely from tables and the News(they call them blogs now) is hard coded).

 An old Geocities page for a project I had to Translate the SNES game Kunio-kun no Dodge Ball dayo Zenin Shuugou! (sequel to the NES game Super Dodgeball).
 The game was only released in Japan and as such had no English version.
 I HEX and bitmap edited my way into creating a patch to translate the game into English.
 Surprisingly the Geocities page is still up.